Where can I travel in Australia as restrictions ease?

 An up-to-date guide on where you can go and what you can do as travel restrictions due to coronavirus ease.

-Intrastate and interstate restrictions across Australia are constantly being changed.
+Intrastate and interstate restrictions across Australia are constantly changing.

 So, where can you go and what can you do right now?
 We've laid out each state's current domestic travel restrictions so you get it right.

 New South Wales

-The Northern Territory is open to all Australians, except those from the City of Sydney and its surrounding suburbs.
+The NT is open to all Australians except those from ACT, NSW and parts of Victoria.
 Here's where you can go and what you can do in the NT.

 Which borders are open?